kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

-If there is no interceptor, and the application has insufficient availability and a blocking PDB or blocking validating admission webhook, then the eviction request controller will enter into an API-initiated eviction cold loop.
+If there is no interceptor, and the application has insufficient availability and a blocking PDB or blocking validating admission webhook, then the eviction request controller will enter into an API-initiated eviction cold loop with a backoff.
 To mitigate this we will increment `.status.podEvictionStatus.failedAPIEvictionCounter` and `evictionrequest_controller_evictions` metric.

 An interceptor could reconcile the status properly without making any progress.
 It is thus